10 tips for finding European coffee buyers

 - Tea & Coffee World Conference — international coffee trade fair, held annually in a different city.

 - Coffee festivals, where mostly roasted coffee is promoted to retail and consumers.
-Examples of events in Europe include the Coffee Festivals in Amsterdam (the Netherlands), Athens (Greece), Barcelona (Spain), Berlin (Germany), Bucharest (Romania), London (United Kingdom), Milan (Italy), Paris (France), Stockholm (Sweden), Trondheim (Norway) and Warsaw (Poland).
+Examples of events in Europe include the Coffee Festivals in Amsterdam (the Netherlands), Athens (Greece), Barcelona (Spain), Berlin (Germany), Bucharest (Romania), London (United Kingdom), Milan (Italy), Moscow (Russia), Paris (France), Stockholm (Sweden), Trondheim (Norway) and Warsaw (Poland).
 Attending such events can provide you with additional insight into the preferences of European buyers and consumers, regarding origin, flavour and sustainability certification.

 Exhibiting at, or visiting a trade fair can be combined with visits to roasteries and/or potential partners in Europe.
 Note that appointments should be made months in advance and should have a clear purpose.